cthae/Adobe-Launch-Debugger/README.md

 * [x] UX improvements, CSS fixes.
 * [x] Add a bug submission button in info.
 * [x] Web SDK: Add an option to log all fields there are, giving the user the raw object.
 * [x] Add a callback and error logging for "cancelled" requests.
-That's when the browser cancells the request.
+That's when the browser cancels the request.
 And a few other types of requests.
 Thanks to Arun for the suggestion.
 * [x] Web SDK: Apply the error logging logic to Web SDK tracking too
 * [x] Small popup UI improvements.
 * [x] Release v1.06 (Byanka's Web SDK improvements update)